-- Global Cement and Concrete Association (GCCA) - Oil and Gas Climate Initiative (OGCI) - International Energy Agency (IEA) - Global CCS Institute - Zero Emissions Platform (technical adviser to the EU on CCS development) - International CCS Knowledge Centre - European Innovation Fund (expected to be a major source of funding for CCUS) - Carbon Engineering (developing large-scale DAC plant using liquid solvent capture system) - Climateworks (uses solid sorbent system) - Global Thermostat (uses solid sorbent system) - Carbon XPRIZE - Equinor has announced plans to build a CCUS-equipped hydrogen facility in Scotland.
-It has also invested in Norway's Northern Lights project.
+- European Innovation Fund (expected to be a major source of funding for CCUS) - Carbon Engineering (developing large-scale DAC plant using liquid solvent capture system) - Climateworks (uses solid sorbent system) - Global Thermostat (uses solid sorbent system) - Carbon XPRIZE - Equinor has announced plans to build a CCUSequipped hydrogen facility in Scotland.
+It has also invested in Norway's Northern Lights project. - LafargeHolcim is piloting 20 carbon-capture utilization and storage projects. - CarbonCure is a carbon dioxide utilization technology provider for the concrete industry, adopted in 15+ projects. - HeidelbergCement AG received the green light to build an industrial-scale project.246 - ArcelorMittal invested 366 USD million in a program for low-carbon steel production.247

-$^{\rm 227}$ "Net Zero by 2050: Roadmap for the Global Energy Sector."

-$^{\rm 230}$ "Net Zero by 2050: Roadmap for the Global Energy Sector."

-&lt;sup>247 Sardon, "Heavy Industry's Daunting Net-Zero Challenge."

-&lt;sup>248 Sardon.

-&lt;sup>249 Victor, Geels, and Sharpe, "Accelerating the Low Carbon Transition: The Case for Stronger, More Targeted and Coordinated International Action."

-$^{\rm 250}$ "CCUS in Clean Energy Transitions."
+Low margins.
+High costs of low emission production are prohibitive in a competitive global market,248 though costs are related carbon dioxide emissions are a small percentage of total emissions from cement production.
+On the other hand, "post-combustion capture technologies do not require fundamental modifications of cement kilns and could be applied to existing facilities provided there is enough physical space available on the site."

-A 2018 report by Energy Innovation found that "capturing 80% of cement's High reliance on coal for high • temperature heat. process emissions (and none of the thermal emissions) by 2050 is sufficient to make cement carbon-neutral, as natural carbonation offsets the Large share and quantity of • remaining emissions.
-If the thermal fuel supply were to be fully process emissions. decarbonized by 2050, a process emissions capture rate of 53% achieves CO2 utilization markets are small carbon-neutral cement."233 and cost sensitive.
-Investment that has fallen behind • There are notable carbon capture demonstration projects in Norway (the that of other clean energy Brevik Project), the United States, and elsewhere.
-Reducing the clinker to technologies. cement ratio can also reduce process emissions that need to be captured.
-Difficulties in integrating the different elements of the CO2 Key geographies supply chain.
-Key countries investing in CCUS include the United Kingdom, United Technical risks associated with States, Norway, Australia, and Canada.
-Japan is also driving installing or scaling up CCUS international collaboration on this solution. facilities in some applications.
-Regions with CCUS projects: Americas (United States, Canada, Brazil), • Difficulties in allocating Europe (United Kingdom, Norway, the Netherlands, Ireland), Asia commercial risk among project Pacific (China, Australia, South Korea, New Zealand), Gulf (Qatar, partners.
+A 2018 report by Energy Innovation found that "capturing 80 percent of cement's process emissions (and none of the thermal emissions) by 2050 is sufficient to make cement carbon-neutral, as natural carbonation offsets the remaining emissions.
+If the thermal fuel supply were to be fully decarbonized by 2050, a process emissions capture rate of 53 percent achieves carbon-neutral cement."232

-Saudi Arabia, UAE).

-• Problems securing financing.

-&lt;sup>233 Jeffrey Rissman, "Cement's Role in a Carbon-Neutral Future" (Energy Innovation, November 2018), https://energyinnovation.org/wp-content/uploads/2018/11/The-Role-of-Cement-in-a-Carbon-Neutral-Future.pdf.
+There are notable carbon capture demonstration projects in Norway (the Brevik Project), the United States, and elsewhere.
+Reducing the clinker to cement ratio can also reduce process emissions that need to be captured.

-• China and India will be responsible for approximately half of global cement production in 2050.
+- Key countries investing in CCUS include the United Kingdom, United States, Norway, Australia, and Canada.233 Japan is also driving international collaboration on this solution. - Regions with CCUS projects: Americas (United States, Canada, Brazil), Europe (United Kingdom, Norway, the Netherlands, Ireland), Asia Pacific (China, Australia, South Korea, New Zealand), Gulf (Qatar, Saudi Arabia, UAE). - China and India will be responsible for approximately half of global cement production in 2050.234

 Carbon capture: There are 38 commercial facilities in operation or in various stages of development in the Americas, with another 13 in Europe, ten in Asia Pacific, and three in Gulf states.
-Southeast Asia is seen as an emerging hub for CCUS, and "Japan is driving international activities to develop clean hydrogen production using CCS."
+Southeast Asia is seen as an emerging hub for CCUS, and "Japan is driving international activities to develop clean hydrogen production using CCS."235 falling with learning and time.249